• Mental Health

 Headspace App Review - Image of four screen in Headspace, How to Find a Meditation Course, Transforming Anger

-The live “Group Meditation” classes have specific start times throughout the day, but if you miss it you can always join late.
-The ones I attended were taught by Headspace’s founder, Andy, and were on topics like how kindness takes practice and signposts (metaphorical markers that distract you during meditation).
+The live “Group Meditation” classes have specific start times throughout the day, but if you miss them you can always join late.
+The ones I attended were taught by Headspace’s founder, Andy Puddicombe, and were on topics like how kindness takes practice and signposts, which are metaphorical markers that distract you during meditation.

-What I found interesting about the group meditation is that there is no interaction with anyone else in the class.
-You are not on camera, you cannot see your meditation guide, and there is also no sense of being in a class at all.
+What I found interesting about group meditations is that there is no interaction with anyone else in the class.
+You are not on camera, you cannot see your meditation teacher, and there is no real sense of being in a class at all.
 While initially skeptical, I ended up enjoying the classes I attended and did feel some sense of community.
+This is another reason why Headspace earned 5 out of 5 stars in the “Extra Features & Resources” category of our scoring criteria.

 Headspace App Review - Image of the Headspace Live Meditation option